Looking for Donating Stool?

 About FMT Treatment

-Investigational FMT Treatments and Eligibility Investigational fecal microbiota transplantation (FMT) is a promising therapy for patients with recurrent C. difficile infections.
+Investigational FMT Treatments and Eligibility Investigational fecal microbiota transplantation (FMT) is a promising therapy for patients with severe or fulminant C. difficile infections.
 Interested in learning more?
-The information below will help determine if you’re eligible for an investigational FMT.
+The information below will help determine your eligibility for an investigational FMT.
 See FAQ What is Investigational FMT?
-Investigational FMT is a therapy that is not approved by the…
+Investigational FMT is a therapy that is not approved by…

 Read More